-Before the 6th of April 1982, they use the market value of assets at the 31st of March 1982 for working out Capital Gains Tax.
+Before the 6th of April 1982, use the market value of assets at the 31st of March 1982 for working out Capital Gains Tax.
 This produces a figure to calculate whether you need to pay.
 Thus, your civil partner or spouse should keep records of what you paid for the asset.

 Capital Gains Tax Annual Exempt Allowance: CGT Personal Allowance in the United Kingdom